metal-stack/metalctl/docs/metalctl_firewall_create.md

-                                     MODE can be omitted or one of: auto	IP address is automatically acquired from the given network noauto	No automatic IP address acquisition -S, --partition string             partition/datacenter where the firewall is created. [required, except for reserved machines]
+                                     MODE can be omitted or one of: auto	IP address is automatically acquired from the given network noauto	No automatic IP address acquisition
+      --ntpservers strings           ntp servers to add to the machine or firewall. [optional] -S, --partition string             partition/datacenter where the firewall is created. [required, except for reserved machines]
   -P, --project string               Project where the firewall should belong to. [required] -s, --size string                  Size of the firewall. [required, except for reserved machines]